EWPH Home

 • Tithe Barn

 From the mid 1800’s onwards, the barn had been used as a venue for different community activities.
-It was sold, in 1920 as a Parish Hall for community use and was purchased by the Parish Council.
-The building Grade II listed, and has been subject to different phases of renovation, improvement and internal modernisation.
+It was sold, in 1920 as a Parish Hall for community use and was purchased by the Parish Council for the princely sum of £10.
+The building is Grade II listed, and has since 1920 undergone different phases of renovation, improvement and internal modernisation.

 • Poor House

-At some point in the 19th century the local poor house (a property for housing orphans or the destitute) was one of the stables at East Worlington House (from an early 20th century description by Rev. H. A. Hill ??).
-It is also known that the poor house occupied a site in what is now East Worlington School and it is unclear if this is the aforementioned stable or whether this indicated an upgrade for the poor.
-The poor house subsequently relocated to what is now South View Cottage in West Worlington.
+At some point in the 19th century the local poor house (a property for housing orphans or the destitute) was located in one of the stables at East Worlington House (from an early 20th century description by Rev. Horace Hill, rector from 1902 to 1918).
+It is also known that the poor house occupied a site in what is now East Worlington School but it is unclear if this is the aforementioned stable or whether it was relocated to the School House at a later date (if so this was an perhaps a welcome upgrade for the poor of East Worlington).

 • Very Nearly Demolished

-In an account entitled “The Evolution of a Devonshire Rectory”, indicates that in the early 20th century the house had fallen badly into disrepair; so much so it was recommended for demolition .
+In an account entitled “The Evolution of a Devonshire Rectory”, it would appear that in the early 20th century the house had fallen badly into disrepair; so much so it was recommended for demolition.
 Fortunately the Church of England financed the necessary repairs, and the house survived.

 • House Sold